BA/BS+MD Early Assurance Program

-Starting in the fall of 2018, Drexel will offer a BA/BS + MD Early Assurance Program, a 4 + 4 combined program that allows students to gain early acceptance into both their undergraduate program and medical school at the same time.
+Drexel offers a BA/BS+MD Early Assurance Program, a 4 + 4 combined program that allows students to gain early acceptance into both their undergraduate program and medical school at the same time.

-The program is open to the following majors:
+The program is open to the following majors on the four-year, one-co-op track:

 - Biomedical Engineering